 My mom has always believed in me, and usually more than I even believe in myself.
-It’s this trust that she has in my abilities and skills that helps me to reach for things that seem beyond me.
+It’s this trust that she has in my abilities and skills as a woman in business that helps me to reach for things that seem beyond me.
 While she never pushes me to go for more, she supports whatever I do.
-I’m blessed to have gone through life having the BIGGEST cheerleader.
+I’m blessed to have gone through life having her as my BIGGEST cheerleader.

-I often think about how hard that must have been, but if she could do that then I can be on the other side of Canada and live my dream here.
+I often think about how hard that must have been, but if she was able to do that back then, I know I can be here, on the other side of Canada, and also live my dream.

 My Future Self: